worldline/observability-workshop/docs/workshop.md

 ##### OpenTelemetry Collector

+> aside positive
+>
+> Utilizing collectors offers several advantages for managing telemetry data:
+> - Reduces the need for complicated application configurations: just send data to `localhost`,
+> - Centralizes configuration to a single point: the collector,
+> - Acts as a buffer to prevent resource overuse,
+> - Can transform data before ingestion,
+> - Supports data intake from various protocols and can relay them to any backend,
+> - ...

 ℹ️ The OpenTelemetry collector is already configured to receive logs and forward metrics to the Loki backend.

 👀 You can check the collector configuration located in the `docker/otelcol/otelcol.yaml` file.